Avalon (American group): 2007–09

-In 2007, McBrayer left Avalon the group after being diagnosed with a heart condition known as hypertrophic cardiomyoparthy.
+In 2007, McBrayer announced he would leave Avalon after being diagnosed with a heart condition known as hypertrophic cardiomyopathy.

 On February 26, 2008, Avalon released its ninth album, Another Time, Another Place: Timeless Christian Classics.
 After the album's release there was a tour, "The We Will Stand Tour", with Michael English, the Daniel Doss Band, and Cadia.
 The first single released from Another Time, Another Place was Avalon's cover of the Twila Paris song "God Is in Control."
 The second single, released on November 5, 2007, was a remake of the Sandi Patty/Wayne Watson song "Another Time, Another Place."
 On November 13, 2007, Avalon released Another Time, Another Place EP, a digital EP featuring three singles from the album, "God is in Control" and "Another Time, Another Place," and a cover of the Amy Grant song "Thy Word."

 Jeremi Richardson joined Avalon in 2007 replacing McBrayer.
 Richardson had sung with the group Voices of Liberty at Walt Disney World.
 On November 11, 2007 at a show in Spring Arbor, Michigan, Greene announced that it was the first concert with Richardson officially being a member of the group.
 In 2008, EMI CMG released Avalon: The Greatest Hits.
 The album featured a new song from Avalon, "Still My God."
 On March 31, 2009, "Still My God" became Avalon's first No. 1 single since "New Day" was released in 2003, from Avalon's previous greatest hits album.

 On May 15, 2009, Melissa Greene announced her resignation from Avalon upon accepting a position as pastor of Music and Arts at GracePointe Church in Nashville.
 Richardson's wife, Amy, replaced Greene on May 21, 2009.
 On May 19, 2009, Avalon recorded Reborn, its first studio album since Stand in 2006, on E1 Music, ending the group's affiliation with Sparrow Records.
 The first single, "Arise," was released to Christian radio in August 2009 and became Avalon's 22nd career No. 1 radio hit, topping Billboard's Soft AC/Inspirational chart.